 How to book the experience & total cost

-What you need to enjoy the experience
+What you need to enjoy black water rafting

 - A reasonable level of fitness.
 For reference, I am not “fit” and I was fine.